-- 1. The following anesthesia privileges are included in Colorado dental licensure: - Local Anesthesia; - b.
+- 1. The following anesthesia privileges are included in with a Colorado dental licensure issued dentist license and academic license: - a.
+Local Anesthesia; - b.
 Analgesia; - c.
-Medication prescribed/administered for the relief of anxiety or apprehension; and

-- Nitrous Oxide/Oxygen Inhalation Analgesia in compliance with section G of this Rule XIV. - A dentist who elects to engage the services of another anesthesia provider in order to provide anesthesia in his or her dental office is responsible for ensuring that the facility meets the requirements outlined in this Rule XIV.
+Medication prescribed/administered for the relief of anxiety or apprehension (limited to the maximum recommended dose of a single drug not including nitrous oxide, otherwise it will be considered minimal sedation); and - d.
+Nitrous Oxide/Oxygen Inhalation Analgesia in compliance with section G of this Rule XIV. - A dentist who elects to engage the services of another anesthesia provider in order to provide anesthesia in his-or/her dental office is responsible for ensuring that the facility-office meets the requirements outlined in this Rule XIV.